The Best B2B Product Page Examples

 When visitors are more invested in learning about a company, they want to make sure they get the best value for their money by comparing plans on B2B product pages.

-A table breaking down their various plan options and costs like the one on Hootsuite lets visitors know which features belong to which plan and the maximum number of social profiles and users, giving organizations a better idea of which plan suits the size of their company or needs.
+A table breaking down Hootsuite's plan options and costs like this one lets visitors know which features belong to which plan and the maximum number of social profiles and users, giving organizations a better idea of which plan suits the size of their company or needs.

 7. Dropbox